agocorona/DAppFlow/README.md

 ..means: show a guess link to the user and publish this link, so that every other user get it once he enter his wallet.

-So we have a multinuser workflow in which one user locks and every other can guess.
+So we have a multiuser workflow in which one user locks and every other can guess.

 Naturally,  by having different identifiers for `public` and `published` you can program more personalized options.